sarita26july/massing/README.md

 A WebGPU rendering pipeline: physically based materials, image-based lighting, cascaded sun shadows, and a node-based post stack (GTAO, bloom, fog, AgX tone mapping), tuned for a cinematic look in real time.
 A live simulation: time of day driven by real solar position in the city's own time zone, traffic flow on the real street network, and growth, all reacting when you reshape the city.
 A professional editor feel: orbit and fly cameras, in-world selection, transform gizmos, and natural-language edits that resolve to the same bounded operations.
+Cities
+Each city is one folder under data/cities/<id>/ with canonical filenames, resolved through src/model/cities.ts.
+The app loads Toronto by default and takes ?city=<id>.

+id	Neighborhood	Polygons	Heights	Zone toronto	St. Lawrence, Toronto	1315	City of Toronto 3D Massing 2025, measured	America/Toronto nyc	Lower Manhattan, New York	1013	NYC Open Data footprints, LiDAR height_roof	America/New_York nyc-levels	Lower Manhattan (levels variant)	1013	same geometry, heights as the estimated tier	America/New_York mexico	Cuauhtemoc, Mexico City	172	OSM tags, the thin-data case	America/Mexico_City A building's height comes from the best available source, in order of trust: city LiDAR, then the OSM height tag, then building:levels times an assumed storey height.
+The tier rides with the building as HEIGHT_SRC, so a consequence computed from estimated heights reads as less trustworthy than one computed from measured heights.
+A building with no height in any tier is excluded, never defaulted.